AdnanAbdelkarim/TextFlow-No-Code-NLP-Platform/README.md

-# 🧠 Text Analysis Dashboard
+# \TextFlow (No Code NLP Platform)

 An interactive and modular web application built using **Flask** for performing comprehensive **text analysis** on labeled datasets.
 The dashboard supports core Natural Language Processing (NLP) tasks such as frequency analysis, word clouds, sentiment scoring, keyword extraction, and predictive modeling.

-> 👨‍🔬 This project was developed as part of an academic research initiative under the supervision of **Dr. Uzair Ahmed**, with implementation and development led by **Adnan Abdelkarim** as a **Research Assistant**.
+> This project was developed as part of an academic research initiative under the supervision of **Dr. Uzair Ahmed**, with implementation and development led by **Adnan Abdelkarim** as a **Research Assistant**.
 It is currently under consideration for **publication** and potential **productization**.

 ---

-## 🚀 Features
+## Features

-- 📂 Upload `.csv` or `.txt` files with labeled text data
+- Upload `.csv` or `.txt` files with labeled text data
-- 📊 Word frequency, Zipf's Law plot, and word co-occurrence network
+- Word frequency, Zipf's Law plot, and word co-occurrence network
-- 🔍 Named Entity Recognition (NER)
+- Named Entity Recognition (NER)
-- ☁️ Word cloud generation with stopword removal
+- Word cloud generation with stopword removal
-- 📈 Sentiment analysis using AFINN
+- Sentiment analysis using AFINN
-- 🧠 Predictive modeling using Naive Bayes, Logistic Regression, and KNN
+- Predictive modeling using Naive Bayes, Logistic Regression, and KNN
-- 📉 Confusion matrix, classification report, and ROC curve visualization
+- Confusion matrix, classification report, and ROC curve visualization
-- 🧪 Type I and Type II error breakdown (binary classification only)
+- Type I and Type II error breakdown (binary classification only)
-- 💡 TF-IDF vectorization support *(available for Logistic Regression and KNN models only)*
+- TF-IDF vectorization support *(available for Logistic Regression and KNN models only)*
-- 🛠️ Modular Flask backend and clearly separated utilities
+- Modular Flask backend and clearly separated utilities

 ---

-## 🗂️ Project Structure
+## Project Structure

 ```
 ├── .vscode/